LivInTheLookingGlass/Euler/README.rst

    <a href="https://euler.oliviaappleton.com/_static/test-js.html" target="_blank">click here!</a>

 ..
 [1] This is the earliest standard the MSVC explicitly supports.
 ..
-[2] While they do run on Chrome and Firefox, the solutions need to be bundled with WebPack first, and these tests not yet automated as in Nodejs and Bun.
+[2] While these solutions do run on Chrome and Firefox, they need to be bundled with WebPack + Babel first, and these tests not yet automated as in Nodejs and Bun.
 To run these tests yourself, |test-js-link|

 Coverage
 --------